x-atlas-consortia/data-distillery-api/README.md

 #### Class method
 This is the legacy method for building response objects.
 The preferred method is now to stream responses as JSON objects directly from the Cypher code.
-For examples of this method, review the hs-ontology-api.
+For examples of this method, review the data-distillery-api.

 1. `__init__`: For every key that is returned,
    1. List as a parameter.